 Mattilda lives in Seattle, Washington, and she loves feedback, so contact her, okay?

-Mattilda’s next book, Terry Dactyl, her fourth novel, will be published on November 11, 2025 by Coffee House Press in the US, and Cipher Press in the UK—get ready for transcontinental trouble!
+Don’t forget that Mattilda’s new novel, Terry Dactyl, will be published on November 11, 2025 by Coffee House Press in the United States, and Cipher Press in the UK—feel free to preorder now or let Mattilda know if you need a review copy… Yes, get ready for transcontinental trouble!